valeriobasile/learningbyreading/README.md

     $ pip install -r requirements.txt

 Next, you must configure how to run the C&C tools.
-Open the file *config/boxer.conf* and select a value for *mode*:
+Open the file *config/semanticparsing.conf* and select a value for *boxer->mode*:

  * *online* will access the [online API].
 This is the easiest solution but is it unpractical if KNEWS is used to parse a large amount of text.
  * *local* will use a local installation of the C&C tools (see below for instructions on how to get this running).